Azure/azure-sdk-for-c/README.md

 ## Running Samples

-See [compiler options section](#compiler-options) to learn about how to build samples with HTTP implementation in order to be runnable.
+See [cmake options](#cmake-options) to learn about how to build samples with HTTP implementation in order to be runnable.

 After building samples with HTTP stack, set the environment variables for credentials.
 The samples read these environment values to authenticate to Azure services.
 See [client secret here](https://docs.microsoft.com/en-us/azure/active-directory/azuread-dev/v1-oauth2-on-behalf-of-flow#service-to-service-access-token-request) for additional details on Azure authentication.